5 Jaw Dropping Waterfalls

 Shoshone Falls is located in South Central Idaho, near the town of Twin Falls.
 This 212 feet waterfall, which stands 45 feet higher than Niagara, claims the title “Niagara of the West.”
 The falls are quite powerful, especially during the spring months when the winter snow begins to melt.

 The falls span a width of 1000 feet, making for an excellent view.
 The scenic location on the Snake River leads to some amazing views.
-Observation decks are available for the public.
-In addition, picnic tables and a few small trails are available for enjoying the afternoon.
+Observation decks are available for public viewing.
+In addition, picnic tables and a few small trails are available for anyone looking to spend some time in nature.

 Chapman Falls – East Haddam, Connecticut